virouzrx/PetFoodVerifAI/.ai/ui-plan.md

 - **Navigation**
   - Persistent header with links: Analyze, My Products; account menu with Logout.
+  - On mobile (< 768px): "Analyze" remains visible in header; "My Products" moved to account dropdown menu.
+  - On tablet+ (≥ 768px): Both "Analyze" and "My Products" visible in header navigation.
+  - Header covers full width on all screen sizes; responsive padding and max-width constraints.
   - Deep links from results to product history and vice versa.
   - Route guards redirect unauthenticated users to `/login` with a return path.